DEFRA/ffc-development-guide/docs/getting-started/arrange-access.md

 Access to some resources can take time to arrange, so it's important to start this process as soon as possible.

+## Slack

+### `defra-digital.slack.com`

+The wider Defra Digital Slack workspace is used for collaboration and support across all of Defra's digital services.

+Whilst not essential to be part of this workspace, it may be beneficial for cross Defra collaboration.

+Anyone with a `defra.gov.uk` or an ALB email address can join the Defra Digital Slack workspace automatically.

+For those with other email addresses, a request should be raised in the `#slack-support` channel by someone with access.

+Developers are recommended to join the following channels:

+#### `#development`

+This channel is used for general development discussion and support across all of Defra's digital services.

+> For FCP Platform or service specific support, the above Teams chats should be used instead.

+#### `#github-support`

+For support with GitHub including managing permissions.

+#### `#sonar-support`

+For support with SonarCloud including managing permissions.

+### `defra-digital-team.slack.com`

+This secondary Defra Digital Slack workspace is used for collaboration and support across all of Defra's digital services.

+Developers are recommended to join the following channels:

+#### `#fcp-platform-support`

+This channel is used for support and collaboration across all services using the FCP Platform.
+It is also where the FCP Platform team will post updates and announcements.

+#### `#cdp-support`

+This channel is used for support and collaboration across all services using the Core Data Platform.
+It is also where the CDP team will post updates and announcements.

 ## Azure AD administrative account

 FCP environments are hosted on Azure.
 Access to the Azure Portal is restricted to those with an Azure AD administrative account.